Tethered Lines of Times

 Tree leaves shiver as it passes by.

-My thoughts are those that fall and fly.
+My thoughts are those that fall and die.

 Such an empty night ‘neath a melting moon.